-Vodat Communications Group supplies data networks, IP telephony, wi-fi solutions and fixed line connectivity to retail customers, with a solid customer base including Fat Face, Beaverbrooks and Welcome Break.
-Maven clients supported the management buyout in 2012 and, since investment, the business has achieved positive growth and added a number of new customer contracts.
-During the period, Vodat completed the complementary acquisition of Axonex, a provider of specialist IT solutions, services and support specialising in unified communications, data centre, security and network infrastructure.
-The acquisition has created numerous cross selling opportunities to help deliver further growth for the enlarged group.
+Vodat Communications supplies data networks, IP telephony, wi-fi solutions and fixed line connectivity to retail customers, with a solid blue chip customer base including Fat Face, Beaverbrooks and Welcome Break.
+Maven clients supported the management buy-out in 2012 and the business has achieved positive growth through the addition of new customer contracts and, in 2017, completed the acquisition of Axonex, a provider of specialist IT solutions, services and support specialising in unified communications, data centre, security and network infrastructure.
+The acquisition, which was funded through cash and bank debt, has created a number of cross-selling opportunities to help deliver further growth for the enlarged group.